Blog

 Richland County, Illinois is in USDA Hardiness Zone 6b.
 The average last spring frost is April 13 and first fall frost is October 27.

-Richland County County sits in USDA Zone 6b.
+Richland County sits in USDA Zone 6b.
 Celery grows reliably in zones 2a through 10b, so it's a good fit here.

-Can Celery grow in Richland County County's climate?
+Can Celery grow in Richland County's climate?

 🌱